How to master breast pump flange fit

 So how should a breast pump flange fit?

-Talk to your International Board Certified Lactation Consultant (IBCLC)
+Get support from your International Board Certified Lactation Consultant (IBCLC)